Paulo César Vinha

 About Paulo César Vinha

 Parque Estadual Paulo César Vinha is a coastal protected area in the municipality of Guarapari, Espírito Santo, Brazil, covering approximately 1,500 hectares of beaches, restinga vegetation, lagoons, and dune fields.
-Named in honor of an environmental activist assassinated for his defense of local ecosystems, the park protects one of the most ecologically significant stretches of coastal restinga in southeastern Brazil.
+[1] Named in honor of biologist Paulo César Vinha, who was murdered in 1993 while defending the area from illegal sand mining, the park protects one of the most ecologically significant stretches of coastal restinga in southeastern Brazil.
 Its mosaic of habitats includes sandy beaches, mobile dunes, freshwater and brackish lagoons, stunted sclerophyllous scrub, and tall restinga forest.
 The park is a popular destination for ecotourism, birdwatching, and scientific research, and serves as a vital refuge for coastal biodiversity in a rapidly urbanizing region of the Espírito Santo coastline.

 Wildlife Ecosystems